Wondering where to find your next freelance writing jobs during COVID-19 craziness?

 Send daring personal essays, fiction, and poetry to this ad-free magazine.
+Yes, you read that right — you might be able to get paid to write poetry by The Sun.
 You can pitch editors Sy Safransky or David Mahaffey by submitting online.
 The Sun has various sections, and they outline pay rates on their submission page.
 They’ll pay as much as $2,000 for longform essays.

 The magazine of the Phi Beta Kappa Society accepts nonfiction submissions from new and established writers.
 You can pitch editor Robert Wilson via email or through the link on Submittable.
 Wilson says they pay more than $100 per article.

 New freelance writers can contribute to the Perspectives and Connections columns of the Boston Globe Magazine.
 You can find editor Veronica Chao on Twitter.
 Pay is reported around $0.78 a word.